Telstra vs Optus vs Vodafone coverage

 Next up, we've got Australia's second-largest mobile provider, Optus.

-Thankfully, there's no need for guesswork when you can search your area in the Optus coverage map above.
+Thankfully, it's easy to find out ahead of time.
+There's no need for stressful guesswork when you can search your area in the Optus coverage map above.
 Take a look and see if your hometown has significant Optus 4G coverage (or even Optus 5G coverage, if you're lucky) with the provider.

 If you like what you see, here's a look at Optus' prepaid and postpaid plan options.